98548J/98548J.github.io/docs/TeamHistory/2023-09-26-IntakeConstruction.md

 ## Review calendar and timeline(s) -

-WE were able to compelty rebuild our catapult in a reasonable time along with the beginning of a CAD for an intake. by the end of the week we should have a full robot to program and drive.
+WE were able to completely rebuild our catapult in a reasonable time along with the beginning of a CAD for an intake. by the end of the week we should have a full robot to program and drive.

 ## Tasks -
 * Build Intake			    (Caleb)